liamhauw/computer-sicence/README.md

 # Introduction
- - Computer science is the study of algorithmic processes, computational machines and computation itself.
+ - Computer science is the study of algorithmic processes, computational machines and computation itself

 # Field
 - Theoretical Computer Science